daltondhcp/fundraising-engagement-deploy/README.md

 > **Note:** Microsoft doesn't provide guidance on compliance review of the solution nor the validation of solution for PCI DSS.

 The purpose of this article is to describe the required network patterns as well as how to further enhance network security in Fundraising and Engagement deployments by enabling private connectivity.
+For
-For general information about Fundraising and Engagement, refer to [Overview of deploying Fundraising and Engagement](https://learn.microsoft.com/en-us/dynamics365/industry/nonprofit/fundraising-engagement-deploy-overview) at Microsoft Learn.
+For general post-deployment considerations related to monitoring and data plane security, refer to [Fundraising and Engagement - Post-deployment considerations](https://learn.microsoft.com/en-us/dynamics365/industry/nonprofit/fundraising-engagement-deploy-overview#post-deployment-considerations) at Microsoft Learn.

 ## Solution overview – network flows